phillipbarron/navigation-with-hooks/README.md

 # responsive navigaiton component using all the hooks

-the intent is to create a component to return set of navgation controls based on current screen size.
+the intent is to create a component to return a set of navgation controls based on the current screen size.

-uses Hooks and Context API to provide screen dimentiosn thoughout the app without prop-drilling / lots of event listeners.
+This uses Hooks and Context API to provide screen dimentions thoughout the app without prop-drilling / lots of event listeners.

 ## Running